Nosto/wiki-docs/implementing-nosto/implement-search/using-search-templates-starter/repository-ownership.md

 > **Note:** The bundle can be large for older codebases, but for Starter-based repositories it should typically be in the tens of megabytes.

-#### Step 3 — Sanity check and send it
+#### Step 3 - Sanity check and send it

-Before sending, verify the bundle was packed correctly by trying to clone from it (using the same command the receiving side will run — see [Importing the repo](#importing-the-repo) below).
+Before sending, verify the bundle was packed correctly by trying to clone from it (using the same command the receiving side will run - see [Importing the repo](#importing-the-repo) below).
 Once you've confirmed it clones cleanly, send the bundle file to the new owner through a secure channel.

 ### Importing the repo

-#### Step 1 - Create your own GitHub repository
+#### Step 1 - Create your own Git repository

-Create a new repository on GitHub or your preferred Git cloud provider in the usual way.
+Create a new repository on GitHub, your preferred Git cloud provider or other hosting option in the usual way.

 #### Step 2 - Clone the repository from the bundle